williamouyang/okta.github.io/_source/docs/guides/okta_sign-in_widget.md

 `okta-login-container`  &#x2013; you can use any "`id`" value in this tag, we are just using `okta-login-container` here for the sake of clarity.

-Next, we add some Javascript code to insert the the Okta Sign-In Widget into the `okta-login-container` tag.
-In this short example, this Javascript is included at the end of the file.
+Next, we add some JavaScript code to insert the the Okta Sign-In Widget into the `okta-login-container` tag.
+In this short example, this JavaScript is included at the end of the file.
 However, when you use this code on your own website, you will need to run these functions in the parts of your code that are run when the DOM is ready.

-Here is what that Javascript code is doing: First, the line below initializes the the Okta Sign-In Widget object, note that the `baseUrl` value **MUST** be the domain for *your* Okta organization.
+Here is what that JavaScript code is doing: First, the line below initializes the the Okta Sign-In Widget object, note that the `baseUrl` value **MUST** be the domain for *your* Okta organization.